nverwer/SMAX/README.md

 # To do / known bugs and features

+There will be documentation on balancing, merging SMAX documents, and other SMAX features.

-Comments and processing instructions are not part of SMAX and will be ignored.
+Comments and processing instructions are not (yet) part of SMAX and will be ignored.

 CDATA sections, entities and entity references are ignored and will become part of text content.

 # Notes

 This project contains parts of the larger [SPEAT](https://github.com/nverwer/SPEAT) project.
-These parts are for specific uses within other frameworks.
+These parts are for specific uses within other libraries.
-Work on SPEAT has been suspended.
+Work on SPEAT has been suspended, and its SMAX implementation is obsolete.